- Information for:

 Our advisors are ready to assist you with your academic needs.
 You can view your assigned advisor on the My Academic’s tab of your AU Access.
 If you are a business student and do not have an assigned advisor, please contact us at firstname.lastname@example.org .

 Business students who need to schedule an advising session should do so in Advise Assist.
 Advisors update their Advise Assist availability regularly.
-In our continued effort to minimize the spread of COVID-19, all Academic Advising sessions will be virtual via Zoom and email (use AU email account only).
+In our continued effort to minimize the spread of COVID-19, Academic Advising sessions will be conducted via Zoom and email (use AU email account only).

 Last Names A–L